 The bill amends sections 3313.753 and 5502.262 of the Revised Code to generally prohibit student cellular telephone use in public schools.
 It allows school boards to adopt policies that prohibit students from carrying electronic communications devices on school grounds or in school buildings, with specified exceptions.
-By September 1, 2025, each school district board must adopt a policy governing cellular telephone use during school hours, which will prohibit all cellular telephone use by students during the instructional day, except under certain conditions outlined in the bill.
-Additionally, the bill mandates that students may use cellular devices to monitor health concerns if a physician provides a written statement.
+The bill mandates that each school district board of education must adopt a policy governing cellular telephone use by students during school hours by September 1, 2025.
+This policy must prohibit all cellular telephone use during the instructional day, except for specific circumstances outlined in the bill, such as emergencies or health-related needs, which require written documentation from a physician.

 Statutes affected: As Introduced: 3313.753